openrewrite/rewrite-docs/docs/recipes/staticanalysis/useasbuilder.md

 | `Boolean` | immutable | *Optional*.
 The builder is immutable if you must assign the result of calls to intermediate variables or use directly.
 Defaults to true as many purpose-built builders will be immutable. |  |
 | `String` | builderCreator | *Optional*.
 The method that creates the builder instance, which may not be a method of the builder itself. | `org.example.Buildable builder()` |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.UseAsBuilderExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---